Medical Imaging in Canada

 Barriers to Canadian commercialization

-While there has been some movement toward commercialization, such as better protecting intellectual property, some key barriers remain that must be overcome if Canada is to benefit economically from the innovations of its imaging researchers and companies.
+While there has been some movement toward commercialization, such as better protection of intellectual property, some key barriers remain that must be overcome if Canada is to benefit economically from the innovations of its imaging researchers and companies.

 Among the barriers are: